stat4701/edav/_posts/2015-03-25-hafiz-weather-1.md

 ### Intro

 Weather data is everywhere.
 Weather is broadcast over Radio and TV.
 It is part of the news.
-It is pulled in and displayed on the our PCs and laptops in toolbars and widgets.
+It is pulled in and displayed on the our PCs and laptops in widgets and status bars.
 It comes via apps bundled with smartphones.
 From dedicated websites.
 From dedicated TV channels.
 Even from car navigation systems.
-It might well be the most fequently used (and predicted) time-series data.
+It might well be the most frequently used (and predicted) time-series data.

 My original intent for the blog was to survey how weather data is presented in mobile apps, find the best-in-class viz and to investigate if we can improve some aspects.
 I was going to focus only on apps and I needed to know what apps people use.
 So, I put together a short online survey to understand what people like/dislike about the apps they use and sent it to the class.